Regret Bounds and Reinforcement Learning Exploration of EXP-based Algorithms: EXP4.P Algorithm for RL

 EXP4 has shown effectiveness in contextual bandits with statistical validity.
 Therefore, in this section, we extend EXP4.P to RL in Algorithm \ref{exp4_rl} where rewards are assumed to be nonnegative.

 The player has experts that are represented by deep $Q$-networks trained by RL algorithms (there is a one to one correspondence between the experts and $Q$-networks).
 Each expert also has a trust coefficient.
 Trust coefficients are also updated exponentially based on the reward estimates as in EXP4.P.
 At each step of one episode, the player samples an expert ($Q$-network) with probability that is proportional to the weighted average of expert's trust coefficients.
 Then $\epsilon$-greedy DQN is applied on the chosen $Q$-network.
 Here different from EXP4.P, the player needs to store all the interaction tuples in the experience buffer since RL is a MDP.
 After one episode, the player trains all $Q$-networks with the experience buffer and uses the trained networks as experts for the next episode.
-The basic idea is the same as in EXP4.P by using the experts that give advice vectors with deep $Q$-networks.
-It is a combination of deep neural networks with EXP4.P updates.
-From a different point of view, we can also view it as an ensemble in classification \cite{xia2011ensemble}, by treating $Q$-networks as ensembles in RL.
-While general experts can be used, these are natural in a DQN framework.

-In our implementation and experiments we use two experts, thus $E=2$ with two $Q$-networks.
-The first one is based on RND \cite{burda2018exploration} while the second one is a simple DQN.
-To this end, in the algorithm before storing to the buffer, we also record $c^i_r=||\hat{f}(s_{i})-f(s_{i})||^2$, the RND intrinsic reward as in \citet{burda2018exploration}.
-This value is then added to the 4-tuple pushed to $B$.
-When updating $Q_1$ corresponding to RND at the end of an iteration in the algorithm, by using $r_j+c^j_r$ we modify the $Q_1$-network and by using $c^j_r$ an update to $\hat{f}$ is executed.
-Network $Q_2$ pertaining to $\epsilon$-greedy is updated directly by using $r_j$.